 Examples include biomaterials to repair the body, fuel cells for clean renewable power, nano-technology & exotic composites for high-tech applications, and advanced alloys for the automotive and aerospace industries.
 Due to this near-universal significance, materials engineers readily find high-paying jobs upon graduation.

 Closely allied to materials study is the understanding of how materials are joined.
-Welding is a critical manufacturing process that has been estimated to affect over 50% of the products manufactured in the U.S. Almost every segment of our economy depends, to some degree, on welding and materials joining.
+Welding is a critical manufacturing process estimated to have an effect on over 50% of the products manufactured in the U.S. Almost every segment of our economy depends, to some degree, on welding and materials joining.

 Beyond its pragmatic image, welding engineering explores the complex intersection of materials science, design, processing, and real-world application.
-It is a unique program for unique individuals who enjoy the hands on, problem solving, get-it-done aspects of engineering.
+From the joining of delicate materials in microelectronic and biomedical applications to forming submarine hulls and pipelines for deep sea drilling, welding engineers play a critical role.
+It is a unique program for unique individuals who enjoy the hands-on problem solving aspects of engineering.

 A background other than MSE or WE?
 Great!